shrujj01/UjjawalShrivastava/README.md

 ---

-## 💼 Professional Experience:
+## 💼 Professional Highlights:
-- **Software Development Engineer 2** at CSG International, where I implemented modern standards like **RESTful APIs** and **microservices architecture**, improving code structure and readability by 90%.
+- At **CSG International**, restructured legacy code with modern standards like **RESTful APIs** and **microservices**, enhancing readability and maintainability by 90%.
-- **Software Developer** at Amdocs, contributing to security improvements, reducing production issues by 32%, and automating data validation processes that saved over 25 man-hours weekly.
+- At **Amdocs**, addressed critical security flaws and automated processes, saving 25+ man-hours weekly while reducing production issues by 32%.

 ---